MicrosoftDocs/azure-docs/articles/machine-learning/how-to-create-text-labeling-projects.md

 1. Check the **Overwrite if already exists** box if you want.
 Verify the list of files/folders.
 1. Select **Next**.
 1. Confirm the details.
 Select **Back** to modify the settings, or **Create** to create the dataset.
-1. Finally, select the data asset you just created.
+1. Finally, select the data asset you created.

 ## Configure incremental refresh